tektutor/openshift-aug-2025/Day2/README.md

 ## Info - Pod Overview
 <pre>
 - is a logical group of related containers
+- is a YAML object/resource stored in etcd database
 - all the containers that runs in a single Pod shares/get a single IP Address
 - all the containers that are part of a single Pod shares same Port namespace i.e ( 0 - 65535 )
 - every Pod has a secret hidden infra container called Pause Container